Handbook for quality in cultural Web sites

 EMACSPEAK

-The speech-enabled environment for EMACS, runs under UNIX or LINUX,
+The speech-enabled environment for EMACS, runs under UNIX or LINUX, includes full Web browsing capabilities through W3.

 Speech output, simple keyboard interface.